-With a jewellery ad featuring Aishwarya Rai Bachchan being slammed as ‘racist’, we turn the spotlight on other stars who attracted negative publicity either for their endorsement choices or style of brand promotions…
+With a jewellery ad featuring Aishwarya Rai Bachchan being slammed as 'racist', we look at stars who attracted negative publicity either for their brand endorsements or promotion style

 Bollywood stars are perceived as role models for the youth and when a brand signs a certain actor to endorse its products, it not only hopes to draw public attention but also build their image.
 Many a time, however, they end up attracting negative publicity, albeit inadvertently.

 Aishwarya Rai Bachchan's publicist shared the photo that was actually shot for the ad and said the final layout was the brand's creative call

 The latest example is that of Aishwarya Rai Bachchan's print commercial for a jewellery brand, which has created a hue and cry — a dark-skinned child is seen holding an umbrella over her head.
 It is said that the picture is a recreation of a colonial era portrait by German-American fashion photographer Horst P Horst, but social activists pointed out that it was 'racist' and promoted child labour.
 While the actress' spokesperson clarified that incorporating the child's image was a "creative call" on the brand's part, the jewellery company sent out a note saying that they will withdraw the photo from their ad campaign.

 A case of alleged obscenity was filed against Akshay Kumar and Twinkle Khanna in the High Court after she unbuttoned his pants during a fashion show in 2009

 Like Ash, several B-Town celebs have received flak for their brand endorsements in the recent as well as distant past. hitlist points out a few…

 No fair play?